turbopape/scheje/README.md

 ;;=> true
 ```

-And, last but not least, here is the must-have *append* function, necessary for
+Last but not least, here is the must-have *append* function, necessary for
 every decent scheme implementation!
 ```clojure
 (eval-prog '((define append